Analysis of kinetic Langevin Monte Carlo under the stochastic exponential Euler discretization from underdamped all the way to overdamped: Introduction

 For numerical simulation, however, a discretization scheme has to be involved.
 The Markov chain resulting from discretization ${(Z_k = (X_k, V_k))}_{k \geq 0}$ is often ``asymptotically'' biased in the sense that, for the discretization step size $h \geq 0$, the stationary distribution of ${(Z_k)}_{k \geq 0}$, $\pi_h$, will be different from $\pi$.
 Furthermore, different discretization schemes can behave differently in terms of speed of convergence to stationarity, computational efficiency, dependence on the properties of $U$, and the amount of asymptotic bias.
 As such, for the purpose of sampling from \cref{eq:stationary_measure}, various discretizations of \cref{eq:kinetic_langevin_dynamics} have been proposed~\citep{cheng_underdamped_2018,leimkuhler_rational_2013,sanz-serna_wasserstein_2021,foster_shifted_2021,shen_randomized_2019,liu_double_2023} and analyzed~\citep{camrud_second_2024,monmarche_nonasymptotic_2024,ma_there_2021,altschuler_shifted_2025,dalalyan_sampling_2020,durmus_uniform_2025,schuh_convergence_2024,zhang_improved_2023,johnston_kinetic_2024,fu_meanfield_2024,leimkuhler_contraction_2024,monmarche_highdimensional_2021,gouraud_hmc_2025,dalalyan_bounding_2022}.

 Among various discretization schemes, we focus on the stochastic exponential Euler scheme, which we will hereafter refer to as the exponential integrator.
-The use of this scheme for sampling was first proposed and analyzed by~\citet{cheng_underdamped_2018}, where they provide a mixing time guarantee under the assumption that $U$ is $\alpha$-strongly log-concave and $\beta$-log-Lipschitz smooth through a synchronous Wasserstein coupling analysis~\citep[\S 4.1]{chewi_logconcave_2024}.
-Their analysis has since been refined multiple times \citep{dalalyan_sampling_2020,sanz-serna_wasserstein_2021,leimkuhler_contraction_2024}, which we will formally introduce in the following paragraph.
-The exponential integrator has also been studied under the assumption that $U$ is non-strongly log-concave~\citep{dalalyan_bounding_2022} and the framework of log-Sobolev and Poincar\'e functional inequalities~\citep{ma_there_2021,zhang_improved_2023}.
-This work, however, focuses on the strongly log-concave setting.
+It was one of the first discretization schemes to yield a non-asymptotic mixing time guarantee for the kinetic Langevin dynamics~\citep{cheng_underdamped_2018} under the assumptions that $U$ is $\alpha$-strongly convex and $\beta$-Lipschitz smooth through a synchronous Wasserstein coupling analysis~\citep[\S 4.1]{chewi_logconcave_2026}.
+The analysis by~\citeauthor{cheng_underdamped_2018} has since been refined \citep{dalalyan_sampling_2020,sanz-serna_wasserstein_2021,leimkuhler_contraction_2024}, which we will formally introduce in the following paragraph.
+The exponential integrator has also been studied under the assumption that $U$ is non-strongly convex~\citep{dalalyan_bounding_2022} and the framework of log-Sobolev and Poincar\'e functional inequalities~\citep{ma_there_2021,zhang_improved_2023}.
+This work, however, focuses on the strongly convex setting.